luke-hargraves/luke-hargraves.github.io/README.md

 3. Give your Application a name
 4. + Create New RUM Application
 5. Save the Client Token from RUM Application
-6. Save the Application ID from RUM Application
+6. Save the Application ID from RUM Application (note this is _*not*_ the same as a your Datadog Application Key)

 ##Steps
 1. Fork this repo